 Automatically crops faces from batches of pictures

-Perfect for batch work for ID cards or profile picture processing for your website, autocrop will output images centered around the biggest face detected.
+Perfect for profile picture processing for your website or batch work for ID cards, autocrop will output images centered around the biggest face detected.

 pip install autocrop